microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/03-Security.md

 ![](../graphics/laview.png)

-This workshop won't go deep into KQL querying of logs, but there are many resources in the references above if you want more practice later.
+This activity won't go deep into KQL querying of logs, but there are many resources in the references above if you want more practice later.

 **Step 7 - Analyze audit logs and monitor security with the Log Analytics SQL Security dashboard**